Sourcing PKGBUILDs might change variables used

 E.g. toru used _repo while a PKGBUILD changed the value of this variable, making fullpkg ignore dependencies from the community repo.
 There should be another solution which wouldn't lead to difficult to debug problems.

-Updated by mtjm over 7 years ago
+Updated by mtjm almost 8 years ago

 This problem would be certainly fixed by writing and using a script which would source the PKGBUILD in a different process (properly, with e.g. CARCH defined) and output a script setting specified variables.
 Then we could implement e.g. caching for it in a single place, so it wouldn't be much slower.

-Updated by lukeshu almost 7 years ago
+Updated by lukeshu about 7 years ago

 Also, there are several approaches to this that are used by makepkg and devtools.